EMJzero/COaT_Project/README.md

 <!-- in practice replace "scalar" and "array_value_N" with actual values -->
 ```

-**Note:** When the HLS starts from the LLVM-IR, parameter names must be in the form "PdN" with "N" realtive to the IR without preserved names.
-While when the HLS starts from the C source parameter names must exactly match those used in C. Thus it is useful to specify in the same testbench the values twice, once w.r.t. the IR and once w.r.t. the C source.
+**Note:** When the HLS starts from the LLVM-IR, parameter names must be in the form "PdN" with "N" realtive to the IR without preserved names, while when the HLS starts from the C source parameter names must exactly match those used in C. Thus it is useful to specify in the same testbench the values twice, once w.r.t. the IR and once w.r.t. the C source, allowing the same testbench to be used for both.

 **Note:** For names in the form "PdN", "N" normally starts at "5" with the first parameter and increase by one with each successive one, however this might not always be the case, refer to the error PandA-Bambu gives for missing parameters to get the initial value of "N".
 This applies to both "interfaces.xml" and "test.xml".